nathanjones4323/ca_teacher_salaries_2020_2021/README.md

 # California Teacher Salary Data

-This repository serves as a source of data and knowledge on teacher salaries for the state of California.
+This repository serves as a source of data and knowledge on teacher salaries for the state of California as provided by the California Department of Education (CDE).

 ## Problem Statement